 According to figures released by Customs and Border Protection, almost 19,000 unaccompanied minors were apprehended at the border in March compared to just around 9,000 in February.
 The number constitutes a new record, far surpassing the old one set in May 2019 when almost 11,500 unaccompanied minors were apprehended.
 A surge facility for unaccompanied minors had reopened as of late February, the AP reported.

-For family units, numbers skyrocketed, with more than 473,000 individuals in family units (adults and children) detained, compared to just approximately 107,000 in FY2018.
+For family units, numbers skyrocketed, with almost 53,000 individuals in family units (adults and children) detained, compared to just approximately 19,000 in February.